 - Distal biceps tendinopathy is reported to be a condition more commonly associated with men in their forth decade.
-With injury typically occurring in males aged between 30-60 yrs old.
+With injury typically occurring in males aged between the ages of 30-60 yrs old.
 This is not dissimilar to most other tendinopathies in the body that also are more common in that middle, to late middle age bracket.

-- Smoking has also be reported to increase the risk of developing distal biceps injury causing anterior elbow pain, increasing the risk up to 7.5 times compared to that of non-smokers.
+- Again similar to other tendinopathies, smoking has been reported to increase the risk of developing distal biceps injury causing anterior elbow pain, increasing the risk up to 7.5 times compared to that of non-smokers.

 From my own personal experience as a physiotherapist practicing for over twenty years, my findings would support the above.
-I am yet to treat a female with the condition and not all but certainly the majority of patients I have previously treated in our Sydney CBD physio practice for anterior elbow pain from biceps tendinopathy have been aged between 35-50 yrs old.
+I am still yet to treat a female with the condition and not all but certainly the majority of patients I have treated in our Sydney CBD physio practice for anterior elbow pain from biceps tendinopathy have been aged between 35-50 yrs old.
 The few falling outside that age bracket were young males in their late 20’s heavily into weight lifting.

-Please Note: The above are purely observations from my practice as a physio working out of a CBD physio clinic and not based on research or necessarily reflect the thoughts of the wider physiotherapy community.
+Please Note: The above are purely observations from my practice as a physio working out of a CBD physio clinic they are not based on research, or necessarily reflect the thoughts and findings of the wider physiotherapy community.

-Pain is the dominant symptom with distal biceps tendinopathies with patients report experiencing pain in the front of the elbow.
-The sensation with mild conditions may simply be an ache in the front of the elbow and/or a sensation of stiffness at the elbow.
-These symptoms are most likely more noticeable following activities which require strong or repetitive contraction of the biceps muscle.
-Common exercises or activities that can cause distal bicep pain at the elbow include; carrying heavy shopping, performing weighted biceps curls or performing chin ups…
+Pain is the dominant symptom with distal biceps tendinopathies, with patients reporting that they experience pain in the front of the elbow.
+The pain sensation with mild conditions may simply be an ache in the front of the elbow and/or a sensation of stiffness at the elbow.
+Discomfort is likely to be more noticeable during, or following activities which require strong, or repetitive contraction of the biceps muscle.
+Common exercises or activities that can cause distal bicep pain at the elbow include; carrying heavy shopping, performing weighted biceps curls, or performing chin ups…

 In more severe cases, the anterior elbow pain will be sharp and limiting causing a total cessation of pain provoking activities and impacting more simple day to day actions like cleaning, or cooking.
-Occasionally swelling around the biceps tendon at the front of the elbow will be present and the individual with report weakness when attempting to lift objects.
+Occasionally swelling around the biceps tendon at the front of the elbow will be present and the area will be tender to touch, with firm pressure to the tendon itself.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Anterior Elbow Pain From Biceps Tendinopathy should consult his or her general practitioner, sports medicine specialist, orthopedic surgeon, physiotherapist or otherwise appropriately skilled practitioner.